 - To light charcoal, only use fluids specifically designed for that purpose.

-- Use long-handled cooking tools when grilling outdoors to avoid burns.
+- Use long-handled grill tool sets when grilling outdoors to avoid burns.

 - Pay attention to the direction smoke is traveling in.